koykov/dyntpl/readme.md

 To reuse templates exists instruction `include` that may be included directly from the template.
 Just call `{% include subTplID %}` (example `{% include sidebar/right %}`) to render and include output of that template inside current template.
-Sub-template will use parent template's context to access the data.
+Sub-template will use the parent template's context to access the data.

 Also, you may include sub-templates in bash-style using `.`.

 ### Extensions

-Dyntpl's features may be extended by including extension modules to the project.
-It's a Go packages which calls dyntpl's modifier registration functions (`RegisterModFn`, `RegisterModFnNS`) or condition registration functions (`RegisterCondFn`, `RegisterCondFnNS`) or any extending functions from dyntpl API.
+Dyntpl's features may be extended by including extension modules in the project.
+It's a Go packages that calls dyntpl's modifier registration functions (`RegisterModFn`, `RegisterModFnNS`) or condition registration functions (`RegisterCondFn`, `RegisterCondFnNS`) or any extending functions from dyntpl API.
 As result, inside templates will appear new modifiers and other helper functions.